AceZz/bedtime-writer/README.md

 The Firebase emulator should have been already installed in the previous step.

+Run `npm install` to install all the needed packages.

 #### Configuration

 The repository already contains a `.env` file.
 This file contains the environment variables used